Nasseredd/nasseredd.github.io/_teaching/python/practical_1/index.md

 Write a program that performs floor division between 15 and 4.

-💡Hint: The **floor division** is the integer part of the quotient.
+💡 Hint: The **floor division** is the integer part of the quotient.
 For instance, let 7/2 = 3.5.
 The quotient is 3.5, and the integer part of the quotient is 3.

 <details>
 <summary>Solution</summary>